XealRedan/cntk-java-wrapper/README.md

 ==============

 This project is a Java wrapper for the Microsoft CNTK evaluation library ("EvalDll.dll").
-Its purpose is to give the ability to use trained neural network in a Java context.
+Its purpose is to give the ability to use trained neural networks in a Java context.

 How to use it
 --------------